Dix206/flutter_admin_tool/README.md

 ## Base Validator
-Flutter Flat offers you some base validation methods that you can use inside your `FlatAttributeStructure`.
+Flat offers you some base validation methods that you can use inside your `FlatAttributeStructure`.
 You can find them inside the `FlatBaseValidator` class.

 ## Flat Object Structure CRUD Operations
-In an `FlatObjectStructure` you need to define CRUD functions which connects Flutter Flat with your backend.
+In an `FlatObjectStructure` you need to define CRUD functions which connects Flat with your backend.
 Every of these functions returns a Future of `FlatResult`.
 The `FlatResult` has two constructors `FlatResult.success` and `FlatResult.error`.
 If your function succeeds you can use the `FlatResult.success` constructor and pass the required data.
 If a function shouldnt return any data you need to pass a new `Unit` object: `FlatResult.success(Unit())`.
 This is for example the case in the delete function.
 There we only need the information if the action was successful.
 So you could emagine `Unit()` as `void`.
 If the action wasnt successful you should use the `FlatResult.error` constructor and pass an error message string.
 That string will be displayed to the user.

 Example: